ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Updated TILER2 dependency to 7.2.1.
 	- Fixes Item Drone name modification showing item type only appearing for the host in multiplayer.
 	- Fixes a mostly harmless NRE after using Quantum Recombobulator.

-**3.3.0**

-- New content:
-	- Items:
-		- Fudge Dice (T2): Every 20 seconds, automatically succeed on a random roll.
-		- Celestial Gambit (Lunar): Gain an extra item from the teleporter...
-BUT the teleporter zone weakens you (50% reduced healing per stack, no jumping). <small>Strawb!!</small>
-		- Lemurian's Claw (Lunar Equipment): Give a target item drop to ALL characters.
-Enemies receive multiple, 1 per ally.
-		- Scavenger's Rucksack (Boss): Hold one extra equipment.
-Stand still to cycle through equipment slots.
-Rarely replaces Scavenger backpack drops.
-	- Artifacts:
-		- Artifact of Reconfiguration: Start with 2 Scavenger's Rucksacks.
-All equipment has no cooldown and is consumed on use.
-Spawns a lot of extra equipment every stage.
-- Balance pass:
-	- Bulwark Drone:
-		- Bulwark Drone was severely overperforming in an attempt to justify its high cost and lack of attacks, especially when multiple were obtained.
-Its taunt mechanic was also unintentionally inconsistent.
-		- Now spawns with one stack of Razorwire. <small>Those shields are pointy!</small>
-		- Reduced taunt chance per enemy (50% --> 25%).
-		- Now selects a consistent fraction of valid targets to taunt, instead of rolling a chance for each target.
-		- Reduced base stats (health 400 --> 275, shield 60 --> 25, health regen 5 --> 2, armor 20 --> 0, move speed 20 --> 15).
-		- Increased hitbox size.
-		- Reduced base cost ($80 --> $60).
-	- Item Drone can no longer accept Lunar nor Void items by default. <small>You are now <i>slightly</i> safer from your friends.</small>
-- Item Drone item blacklist is now configurable and also includes a tier blacklist.
-- Made Bulwark Drone compatible with the Dronemeld mod.
-- Kintsugi:
-	- Fixed double percentage signs in description.
-	- Fixed missing unlockable icon.